mrthreeplates/TRS-80_floppy_remapper/README.md

 1. LED brightness is still not exactly right (green is still a touch bright, blue is a touch too dim, reds are about right).
-1. Add code to TRS-80 boot roms to set drive mapping (eliminating the need for a disable switch).
+1. Modify TRS-80 boot roms to control drive mapping via the keyboard (eliminating the need for a disable switch).
-1. Write theory of operation section
+1. Write theory of operation